yehorkorzhoff/ML_Project/README.md

 *baseline_with_full_data_processing[RUS]. - detailed analysis
 best_performance_with_new_features[RUS].ipynb - solution that extends the set of traits from the baseline.
 Added an evaluation of the difficulty of each step by different criteria.

- 4.** reports** - directory with prediction reports of probability of assigning user to dropout class
+ 4. **reports** - directory with prediction reports of probability of assigning user to dropout class

 reports.zip - archive containing such predictions.
 For each such prediction, the name of the file specifies which model predicted it